-Treatment of ERU alleviates the pain associated with the “active” stages of the disease and decreases inﬂammation in the eye, with every attempt made to preserve vision.
-Medications should be prescribed by the veterinarian as soon as signs of ERU are noted.
+Treatment of ERU alleviates the pain associated with the “active” stages of the disease and decreases inﬂammation in the eye while also attempting to preserve vision.
+Medications should be prescribed by your veterinarian as soon as signs of ERU are noted.
 For each “active” stage of the disease, it may be necessary to continue treatment of the eye for several weeks to several months, depending on the severity of inﬂammation.
-Although most treatment involves a combination of topical eye drops/ointment and oral or injectable medications, some patients may be candidates for a surgical implant device that slowly releases an immunomodulatory medication, cyclosporine.
+Although most treatment involves a combination of topical eye drops/ointment and oral or injectable medications, some patients may be candidates for a surgical implant device that slowly releases cyclosporine, an immunomodulatory medication.

 Relapses of inﬂammation of the eye require reinstatement of topical and systemic treatment by your veterinarian.
 It is important to contact your veterinarian or veterinary ophthalmologist if you feel your horse is having a recurrence of ERU.
 Signs of ERU can be similar to other conditions such as glaucoma or corneal ulceration and some of the medications used to treat ERU may be contraindicated for these conditions.
 Thus, it is important that you consult your veterinarian or veterinary ophthalmologist prior to restarting medications for ERU.
 It is also important that you contact your veterinary ophthalmologist prior to stopping or decreasing the frequency of any prescribed medications.
 It is helpful to keep the horse in a darkened stall with limited exercise during treatment periods.
 If treatment fails and the eye becomes blind and painful, the eye may need to be removed to eliminate discomfort.